peter-bloomfield/peter-bloomfield.github.io/_posts/2013-11-29-what-is-a-serial-to-parallel-shift-register.markdown

 A serial-to-parallel shift register (or SIPO: Serial In Parallel Out) lets you take a series of signals on one output and split them up into several separate outputs in parallel.
 For example, if you don’t have enough GPIO pins on your Raspberry Pi, Arduino, or other computer/microcontroller, you may be able to use a shift register to add more.

-In this post, I’ll be looking at the 74HC595, which is an 8-bit SIPO IC; i.e. it gives you 8 outputs.
+In this post, I’ll be looking at the 74HC595, which is an 8-bit SIPO integrated circuit; i.e. it gives you 8 outputs.
 The advantage of this chip over some dedicated port expanders is that it doesn’t require a complex protocol like I2C or SPI, and it doesn’t need a particular clock speed.
 That means you can control it with pretty much any digital output channels, and it’s very easy to write simple software to communicate with it.

 ## What does a shift register do?